SerTheGreat/G-Effects/README.md

 * G-LOC (G-induced loss of consciousness)
 * Kerbal deaths of a sustained over-G

-You can use this mod together with [KeepFit](https://github.com/timmersuk/Timmers_KSP/releases) by timmers_uk.
-In this case kerbal fitness will affect their ability to withstand over G (supported by G-Effects v0.2.3+ and KeepFit v0.8.3.3+).

 G forces have different severity in four directions: upward, downward, backward, forward, so you may find that a kerbal launched in a rocket stands more G than a kerbal piloting a plane upside down on a circular trajectory.
 Kerbal's specialization also affects how much he can stand.

+You can use this mod together with [KeepFit](https://github.com/timmersuk/Timmers_KSP/releases) by timmers_uk.
+In this case kerbal fitness will affect their ability to withstand over G effects (supported by G-Effects v0.2.3+ and KeepFit v0.8.3.3+).

 **Installation:**